Test Case Categories

 Skippedβ

-β© The test will not be executed, but still count towards Test Coverage as Skipped Test Coverage.
+β© The test will not be executed, but will still count towards Test Coverage as Skipped Test Coverage.

 Deletedβ